ckspyy/StorytellingAndStreamingData/Readme1.txt

 - Find, or create, a stream of data.
 This can be anything you find compelling, and can be an event stream or a polled API.
 Write a README.md describing what an individual message in the stream represents in the real world, and therefore what volume of messages you expect in the stream.
 (40%)

-each individual message in the stream is composed of the creation timeline, sender username, tweet content.
+each individual message in the stream is composed of the sender userid of tweet, tweet content, time and the device on which the tweet is created.
-The real world meaning of these individual messages are public opinions expressed by people from New York city on NFL/superbowl/football topics.
-Be the sender a 10 years old or a 80 years old, a man or a women, positive or negative, all public opinions get collected.
-Simply displaying such data data.
+The real world meaning of these individual messages are public opinions about the recent hot topic event Super Bowl from social media. be it from a 10 years old or a 80 years old, a man or a women, positive or negative, all these opinions get collected.
 In later assignments, such information/opinions could go through sentiment analysis or filtering and provide us a unique view on current affairs.
-Why tweets? the giant collection of tweets from new york may seem messy at current stage.
-However, with certain analysis or filtering we could produce more interesting updates to public about what people in new york city thinks about superbowl.

-The estimated volume of messges are ~10000 tweets/hr (estmated by observation for multiple 10 secs window and take the average using this streaming application)
+The estimated volume of messges are ~1500 related tweets/hr (based on observation using this streaming application) The message volume could be increased by incorporating more search key words if needed.

-The purpose of this streaming is to eventually serve as quick summary of regional opinions from New York City on the recent hot sport topic: football

 - Consume the messages in the stream using technology of your choice.
 (40%) Your solution should expect to stay on forever.
 It should:
-  * consume the stream from its source story.py utilizes Twitter API to search recent tweets with Geo tag in New York City region
+  * consume the stream from its source story.py utilizes Twitter API to search recent tweets pertaining to the topic "Superbowl"

   * perform any basic cleaning, transformations, or filters (optional) story.py reorganize the retrieved tweet information and rearrange them into the desired format as displayed in the index.html/printed in the terminal